 This is a general outline only.
 I reassess the groups throughout the year giving children the opportunity to move into another group if appropriate in order to ensure each child is getting maximum benefit from their lesson.
 The ultimate goal is to teach children a love of music and a pride in their achievements.

-If you have any questions, please don’t hesitate to ask either myself or the Centre Manager.
+If you have any questions, please don’t hesitate to ask the Centre Manager.